Kirkby Malham

 Kirkby Malham is a small village and civil parish in the county of North Yorkshire, England.
-Situated in the Yorkshire Dales it lies 6 mi east of Settle.
+It is in the Yorkshire Dales, 6 mi east of Settle.
 The population of the civil parish as taken in the 2011 Census (including Hanlith and Scosthrop) was 202.
 Nearby settlements include Hanlith, Malham, Airton and Calton.

 History

 Kirkby Malham was mentioned in the Domesday Book as being waste, but that the land belonged to Roger of Poitou.
-The name of the village derives from Old Norse, and means the village with a church by the stony bank.
-The presence of the word Kirkby in front of the village name suggests that a church was here before the Domesday Survey, however, the Domesday Book makes no mention of a church.
+The name of the village derives from Old Norse, and means "the village with a church by the stony bank".
+The presence of the word Kirkby in front of the village name suggests that a church was here before the Domesday Survey; however, the Domesday Book makes no mention of a church.

-Nearby settlements include Malham, just to the north, Hanlith to the east by the River Aire, and Airton and Calton to the south.
-It is 6 mi east of Settle, and 9 mi north of Skipton.
-In 1606, John Topham founded a grammar school in Kirkby Malham for between 20 and thirty local children, which was described as having "moderate quarterages", although the classics were taught for free.
+Nearby settlements include Malham, just to the north; Hanlith, to the east by the River Aire; and Airton and Calton to the south.
+Kirkby Malham is 6 mi east of Settle, and 9 mi north of Skipton.

-It has a joint parish council, Kirkby Malhamdale Parish Council, with the parishes of Malham, Malham Moor and Hanlith.
+In 1606, John Topham founded a grammar school in Kirkby Malham for between twenty and thirty local children, which was described as having "moderate quarterages", although the classics were taught for free.

 The village has just over 35 buildings, which include the parish church of St Michael's and Kirkby Malham Vicarage.
 The church was a Parliamentary garrison during the English Civil War and the parish register contains the signature of Oliver Cromwell who witnessed a marriage in the church in 1655 (he had been visiting John Lambert of nearby Calton).
-The school, Kirkby in Malhamdale United Voluntary Aided Primary School, is just to the north of the village and was rated as Good by Ofsted in 2019.
+The school, Kirkby in Malhamdale United Voluntary Aided Primary School, is just to the north of the village and was rated as 'Good' by Ofsted in 2019.